What is Inventory Days on Hand & How to Calculate It

 What is inventory days on hand?

 Inventory days on hand (or days of inventory on hand) measures how quickly a business uses up its inventory levels on average.
-Calculating accurate inventory days on hand allow businesses to minimize stockouts.
+Calculating accurate inventory days on hand allows businesses to minimize stockouts.
 In general, the fewer days of inventory on hand, the better — and we’ll explain why in this article.

 Why inventory days on hand matters

 Managing inventory levels is vital for most businesses.
 It’s increasingly more challenging for ecommerce businesses to predict accurate inventory counts as new customers can come in from all over the world, making demand harder to predict than ever before.

 In addition to general growth, you must factor in prime online shopping days like Black Friday, Cyber Monday, Labor Day, Independence Day, and other large promotions or flash sales you run to ensure your business has the right amount of products to ship out.

 Without getting accurate projections, you may experience many canceled or delayed orders and angry customers — which can then turn into negative reviews and feedback for your business.

 While inventory turnover ratio is one of the best indicators of a company’s level of efficiency at turning over its inventory and generating sales from that inventory, inventory days on hand helps with letting you know when it’s time to restock your inventory levels.
 If the inventory days on hand is low, the inventory turnover will be high (and vice versa).

 Here are three reasons why inventory days on hand is important for your business:

 1. Lower costs

 The fewer inventory days on hand you have, the less money you need to spend on warehousing and your upfront inventory investment.
 Of course, depending on where your inventory is stored can also affect your inventory storage costs (for example, using a 3PL like ShipBob that lets you split your inventory between fulfillment centers to ship orders from the location closest to your customer to reduce shipping costs).

 2. Faster profits